Front Page

 var question: String = "How many roads must a man walk down?";

-var quote: string const = "War.
+var quote: String const = "War.
 War never changes.";

-ArrayArrayA series of values stored sequentially in memory.
+Array | Array | A series of values stored sequentially in memory. |

-TableTableA series key-value pairs stored in such a way that allows for fast lookups.
-Booleans, functions, opaques and null can’t be used as keys.
+Table | Table | A series key-value pairs stored in a hash table.
+Booleans, functions, opaques and null can’t be used as keys. |

-FunctionFunctionA chunk of reusable code that takes zero or more parameters, and may return a result.
-Functions are declared with the fn keyword.
+Function | Function | A chunk of reusable code that takes zero or more parameters, and may return a result.
+Functions are declared with the fn keyword, or in the API. |

-OpaqueOpaqueThis value is unusable in Toy, but allows you to pass data between C bindings.
+Opaque | Opaque | This value is unusable in Toy, but allows you to pass data between C bindings provided with the API. |

-AnyAnyThe default type when nothing is specified.
-Theis can hold any value.
+Any | Any | The default type when nothing is specified.
+It can hold any value. |

 Control Flow

-Choosing between two options can be done with the if-then-else else statement.
-If the condition is truthy, the ‘then-branch’ will be executed.
+Making a decision, or repeating a chunk of code multiple times, is essential for any language.
+Choosing between multiple options can be done with the if-then-else statement - if the condition is truthy, the ‘then-branch’ will be executed.
 Otherwise, the optional ‘else-branch’ is executed instead.

 var answer = 42;